TeamSHIRO/KURO/CONTRIBUTING.md

 ## Contributing Guide 101
 If you're ready to dive into the codebase and submit new features or bug fixes, this section is for you.

-These guides assume that you have a basic understanding of Git, GitHub, and C++ development tools.
+These guides assume that you have a basic understanding of Git, GitHub, and C development tools.

 ---